-Figure 52 - Gas valve connections.
+Figure 41 - Gas valve connections at thermostat.

 Disconnect the ground joint union in the gas piping.

-Disconnect the remaining
+Disconnect the remaining pipe from the gas control valve/thermostat.
+(Refer to "COMPLETED INSTALLATION" on page 2.)

-pipe from the gas control valve/ thermostat.
+To remove the gas control

-Figure 54 - Ground joint union connection.

-To remove the gas control valve/thermostat, thread a 4" section of gas pipe into the inlet and use it to turn the FVIR Safety System Operational Checklist TROU-BLESHOOTING CHART gas control valve/thermostat (counterclockwise.)
-Do not use pipe wrench or equivalent to grip body.
+valve/thermostat, thread a 4" section of gas pipe into the inlet and use it to turn the gas control valve/thermostat (counterclockwise).
+Do not use a pipe wrench or equivalent to grip body.
 Damage may result, causing leaks.
 Do not insert any sharp objects into the inlet or outlet connections.
-Damage to the gas control valve/thermostat may result.
+Damage to the gas control valve/ thermostat may result.

-Figure 56 - Gas control/valve with threaded pipe.
 Replacing Gas Control Valve/Thermostat:

 To replace the gas control valve/thermostat, reassemble in reverse order.
-When replacing the gas control valve/ thermostat, thread a 4" section of gas pipe into the inlet and use it to turn the gas control valve/thermostat (clockwise.)
-DO NOT OVER TIGHTEN, damage may result.
+When replacing the gas control valve/ thermostat, thread a 4" section of gas pipe into the inlet and use it to turn the gas control valve/thermostat (clockwise).
+DO NOT OVER TIGHTEN; damage may result.

-- Be sure to use approved Teflon® tape or pipe joint compound on the gas piping connections and fitting on the back of the gas control valve that screws into tank. - Be sure to remove the pilot ferrule nut from the new gas control valve/thermostat.
+• Be sure to use approved thread sealant tape or pipe joint compound on the gas piping connections and fitting on the back of the gas control valve that screws into the tank.

-Figure 58 - Gas valve in "on" position.
+Figure 42 - Gas valve in "on" position.

 - Turn the gas supply on and check for leaks.
-Test the water heater by brushing on an approved noncorrosive leak detection solution.
+Test the water heater with the main burner on by brushing on an approved noncorrosive leak detection solution.
 Bubbles forming indicate a leak.
 Correct any leak found. - Be sure tank is completely filled with water before lighting and activating the water heater.
-Follow the - "Lighting Instructions" on page 23. - If additional information is required, contact the Service Department at:1-877-817-6750.
+Follow the "Lighting Instructions" section on page 27. - If additional information is required, contact the Service Department at the number listed on your warranty.